 You know that, while debugging, we can hover our mouse over a variable/object and inspect, edit & explore it and we call this as

-Pin, Unpin(delete), add comment
+Pin, Unpin(delete), Add Comment

 DataTip and it will stick to your code window for you to drag & place as you like.

 You can remove it by clicking the "X" in the

 You can add comments/notes for a variable by clicking the double down arrow in the

-By default the DataTip will be pinned to current source file, if you want the variable/object on other source files too (in page1.aspx.cs, page2.aspx.cs, etc) then you can click the unpin icon in
+DataTip will be pinned to the current source file, if you want the variable/object on other source files too (in page1.aspx.cs, page2.aspx.cs, etc.) then you can click the unpin icon in

 As I explained in Export/Import Breakpoints, we can export/import

 More on Datatips…

 If you pin(stick) the elements of same array(

-Update(15-jan-2010): Just noted that there is no mention about Intellitrace feature (historical debugging) in this post, I didn’t include this previously because of few reasons.
+Update(15-Jan-2010): Just noted that there is no mention about Intellitrace feature (historical debugging) in this post, I didn’t include this previously because of few reasons.

 Intellitrace (Historical Debugging)

 Intellitrace is a feature previously known as Historical debugging, which is a major enhancement made to the Visual Studio 2010 debugger.
 When an exception occurs, usually you start debugging with breakpoints set in suspected areas and check variable/object values for correctness.
-But if an exception occurs when Intellitrace is enabled, it allows you to just go back in time of your application execution and find out what events has been raised and what were the values of various variables, etc similar to Call stack like approach.
+But if an exception occurs when Intellitrace is enabled, it allows you to just go back in time of your application execution and find out what events has been raised and what were the values of various variables, etc. similar to Call stack like approach.
 This helps you inspect all the events that finally triggered the exception.
-This helps in many ways, even you don't need to worry about breakpoints at times.
+This helps in many ways, you don't even need to worry about breakpoints at times.
 I am planning to write more about Intellitrace in a future article, hopefully.

-This article discusses about only Visual Studio 2010’s new features that will get immediately noticed by majority of the developers, and features that will be used by all kinds of developers using Visual Studio, hence I ignored some options related to specific category of developers or options that are advanced, or minor differences that might Not get noticed as “new features”, things I didn’t cover includes – parallel computing, new menu/context-menu options, etc. The article keeps beginners and Non-native English readers too in mind.
+This article discusses only about Visual Studio 2010’s new features that will get immediately noticed by majority of the developers, and features that will be used by all kinds of developers using Visual Studio, hence I ignored some options related to specific category of developers or options that are advanced, or minor differences that might Not get noticed as “new features”, things I didn’t cover includes – parallel computing, new menu/context-menu options, etc. The article keeps beginners and Non-native English readers too in mind.